-Former U.S. Rep. Beto O'Rourke was virtually unknown until he challenged Sen. Ted Cruz, R-Texas, last year for his seat in the Senate.
-Although O'Rourke lost, he still made history, coming the closest any Democratic candidate has in decades to winning a statewide election in the deeply conservative Lone Star state.
+Former Rep. Beto O'Rourke, D-Texas, was virtually unknown until he challenged Sen. Ted Cruz, R-Texas, last year for his seat in the Senate.
+Although O'Rourke lost, it was the closest any Democratic candidate has come in decades to winning a statewide election in the deeply conservative Lone Star state.

 Date of birth: Sept.
 26, 1972

 Hometown: El Paso, Texas

 Family: Husband to Amy Sanders, father to children Ulysses, Molly and Henry.

 Education: O'Rourke left his hometown to attend Woodberry Forest School -- a private, all-male boarding school in Virginia.
 He attended college at Columbia University in New York where he graduated with a bachelor's degree in English.

 What he does now: Businessman.
 His 2016 financial disclosure shows he is an investor and owns real estate in El Paso, Texas.

 What he used to do: After he graduated boarding school, he interned on Capitol Hill for former Rep. Ronald Coleman, D-Texas.
 Then, when O'Rourke graduated from college he worked a series of odd jobs in New York: as an art mover, part-time nanny and at a small internet-service provider.
 He originally dreamed of being a writer and landed his first full-time position as a proofreader for the publisher H.W.
 Wilson Company.

 In 2005, O'Rourke was elected to the El Paso City Council.
 In 2012, he was elected to represent Texas' 16th Congressional District.
 He served on the Armed Services and Veterans' Affairs Committees.
 His heavily Democratic district re-elected him for three terms.

 When O'Rourke was elected to Congress, he unseated an eight-term congressman in the Democratic primary.
 He won the primary with 50.5% of the total vote.